cryptonotefoundation/cryptonote/README.md

 $ make

-to permamently start a node : screen -S demon ./darktaelond
+to permamently start a node : screen -S demon ./darktaelond (from src dir)